Ericwong5021/Ericwong5021/README.md

 ### Hello!
-I'm Ericwong
+I'm Ericwong 👨‍💻
 A embedded software engineer from China

-Other than coding, I love watching [anime](https://anilist.co/user/piyushsthr/), doing workout and playing flute.
+I'm looking for creative project and work on it ✨.

 <details>